smisidjan/.github/README.md

 # .github
-The project management repository for this organization
+The project management repository for this organization, contains issues, discusions and projects